suessmann/Agentic-Transformer-Pytorch/README.md

 the AT should score more with each episode in-context, so we think that our evaluation has some intuitive grounds.
 As a result, we got almost the same returns as in CORL DT.

-All returns are reported across 3 seeds.
-The wandb logs may be found here: https://wandb.ai/tlab/ORDER/reports/Different-Evaluation-Protocols--Vmlldzo1MTkyODQ5

 # Code Organization

 Since the difference in evaluation protocols is minor in terms of code, file `at.py` contains an implementation of a